 Cream of Coconut Recipe

-Cream of coconut is a thick, rich, sweet cream made with coconut milk and coconut fat, and it's a fantastic cocktail ingredient.
-Learn how to make it at home with our recipe.
+Cream of coconut is a thick, rich, sweet cream made with coconut milk and sugar, and it's a fantastic cocktail ingredient.
+Discover how to make it at home with our recipe.

 Cream of Coconut recipe

 Cream of coconut is the key ingredient to turning an average Piña Colada into a true masterpiece.
-But cream of coconut is not always easy to get since only a few brands are producing and selling it.
+Yet, depending on your location, it is not always easy to get as only a few brands produce and sell it.

 But don't worry, here's an easy recipe to make an excellent version of creme of coconut that can keep up with the product from Coco Lopez - one of the most famous brands.